Tuning the thermal conductivity of silicon nanowires by surface passivation: Model and methods

 where $c_v$ is the heat capacity.
 We have used the Dulong--Petit classical estimate for $c_v = 3 N k_{\rm B}$, with $k_{\rm B}$ being the Boltzmann constant and $N$ is the total number of atoms in a system.

-{The calculations are performed at $T = 600$ K because the temperature equilibration in NVT and the subsequent relaxation in NVE for $\kappa$ calculations can be achieved within a reasonable simulation time without any unphysical energy drift.
+The calculations are performed at $T = 600$ K because the temperature equilibration in NVT and the subsequent relaxation in NVE for $\kappa$ calculations can be achieved within a reasonable simulation time without any unphysical energy drift.
 Note that the microcanonical simulations (especially with complex empirical potentials) typically show an energy drift over long times and for relatively large $\Delta t$~\cite{FSBook}.
-Furthermore, even when we are performing simulations at $T = 600$ K, the harmonic approximation still holds, i.e, $600~{\rm K} < \Theta_{\rm D}$ \cite{KittelBook}.
-Here, $\Theta_{\rm D}$ is the Debye temperature and for this model $\Theta_{\rm D} \geq 640$ K~\cite{Fan2020}.}
+Furthermore, even when we are performing simulations at $T = 600$ K, the bare crystalline structure remains stable because $600~{\rm K} < \Theta_{\rm D}$ \cite{KittelBook}.
+Here, $\Theta_{\rm D}$ is the Debye temperature and for this model $\Theta_{\rm D} \geq 640$ K~\cite{Fan2020}.

-{The $\kappa$ of O--SiNW and H--SiNW are normalized with the bulk thermal transport coefficient $\kappa_{\rm bulk}\simeq 10.1$ W/Km.
-In our simulations, we have calculated $\kappa_{\rm bulk}$ for a $10a \times 10a \times 128a$ sample with PBC in all directions.
-At a first glance, this value might look small compared to the known experimental values $\kappa_{\rm bulk}^{\rm exp}\simeq 65 $ W/Km \cite{Glassbrenner1964}.
-However, this is consistent with the simulation data in Ref.~\cite{Lampin2013} for $L \simeq 69.52$ nm.
-Here, we also wish to highlight that the phonon wavelength is truncated along the direction of heat flow due to the finite simulation box size (boundary scattering), thus a length dependent $\kappa$ is expected~\cite{Lampin2013,Bruns20prb}.
-We have also attempted to calculate $\kappa_{\rm bulk}$ using the equilibrium Kubo--Green method~\cite{KuboG}, where the system size effects may be reduced.
-We, however, had severe problems with the convergence of heat flux autocorrelation function and drift in energy under NVE (data not shown).}
+The results of $\kappa$ for SiNW, O--SiNW, and H--SiNW are presented in comparison to the bulk thermal transport coefficient $\kappa_{\rm bulk}$.
+In our simulations, $\kappa_{\rm bulk}$ is calculated in a $10a \times 10a \times 128a$ Si sample with PBC in all directions, i.e., without a large vacuum in the lateral directions.
+This calculated $\kappa_{\rm bulk}^{\rm Si}\simeq 10.1 \pm 1.3$ W/Km is consistent with an earlier simulation data in Ref.~\cite{Lampin2013} for $L \simeq 69.52$ nm, while is about a factor of six smaller that the known experimental value $\kappa_{\rm bulk}^{\rm exp}\simeq 65 $ W/Km \cite{Glassbrenner1964}.
+The observed variation between our simulation results and the experimental values is because $\kappa$ is $L-$dependent~\cite{Lampin2013,Bruns20prb} when calculated using a non--equilibrium method, as in the ATE method.
+This is particularly due to the reason that the phonon wavelength is truncated along the direction of heat flow due to the boundary scattering.
+Furthermore, the central goal of our work is to investigate the change in $\kappa$ by passivation.
+Therefore, we do not go into more detail on the length effects on $\kappa$ and its value in the asymptotic limit.
+The latter can however be estimated to be $\kappa \simeq 145$ W/Km by extrapolating the data in Ref.~\cite{Lampin2013} for the same method and same model as ours.
+We have also attempted to calculate $\kappa_{\rm bulk}^{\rm Si}$ using the equilibrium Kubo--Green method~\cite{KuboG}, where the system size effects may be reduced.
+We, however, had severe problems with the convergence of heat flux auto--correlation function and drift in energy under NVE (data not shown).